All Episodes

 Will it last over the course of the next four weeks?

-Um you know, we just don't know that.
+And, you know, we just don't know that.

 But you're right, the polling data does show that.

-And you know, the reputation uh that they've built up and the goodwill and their family's reputation.
+And that absent some corroborating evidence from a 36-year-old claim, you really can't ruin somebody's career and their lives and the reputation that they've built up and the goodwill and their family's reputation.

-So I mean, I do think that there is a feeling across America that a lot of this is unfair.
+So, I mean, I do think that there is a feeling across America that a lot of this is unfair.

-Now, there are liberals and the media, which is redundant, uh, who are so rabid that they don't care about fairness.
+Now, there are liberals and the media, which is redundant, who are so rabid that they don't care about fairness.

 They just care about their own political agenda, however misplaced and wrong it may be.